devinvista/Trip/replit.md

 - July 11, 2025.
 Added comprehensive error handling with toast notifications, debug logging, and graceful error states throughout the dashboard
 - July 11, 2025.
 Implemented responsive design improvements for mobile and tablet devices with flexible layouts and better component organization
 - July 11, 2025.
 Enhanced trip statistics calculation with real-time data processing for upcoming, in-progress, and completed trips with visual progress indicators
+- July 11, 2025.
+Implemented "Desistir da Viagem" (quit trip) functionality - participants can leave trips with automatic organizer transfer to first participant if creator leaves
+- July 11, 2025.
+Added backend API endpoint DELETE /api/trips/:id/participants/:userId for removing participants with proper permission checks and automatic trip management
+- July 11, 2025.
+Enhanced storage interface with removeTripParticipant method that handles organizer transfer and automatic trip cancellation when no participants remain
+- July 11, 2025.
+Added confirmation dialog in trip detail page for participants to leave trips with clear warnings and user feedback